KABBALAH: GETTING BACK TO THE GARDEN

 Kabbalah teaches that the Torah is encoded with hidden meanings.
 In contrast, historic Christian interpretation assumes that God communicated the Torah to Moses in a normal fashion, and that the text says what it appears to say; there is no concealed meaning.
 Understanding ancient Hebrew grammar, history, culture and literary style is a sufficient method of interpreting the text.
 Seeking hidden meanings is a hallmark of gnosticism and occultism.
 Such a method can lead to imposing any foreign meaning on a text that one wishes.
 Furthermore, this implies that the Torah is insufficient revelation, since the Zohar is needed to uncover its meaning; thus, the additional revelation (the Zohar) is more complicated than the Torah itself!
 An esoteric text does not clarify a plain text.
 The God who created humans is able to communicate sufficiently to them in the Torah; no special key to unlock its meaning is needed.

 The Kabbalah is essentially gnostic; that is, one must learn the spiritual secrets of the Torah through the cryptic and intricate Zohar, and then advance through knowledge and actions.
-This is in strong contrast to Biblical, orthodox Christianity, which is essentially relational and is based on a clear, direct revelation from a personal God and on the historical death and resurrection of God’s Son, Jesus Christ.
+This is in strong contrast to biblical, orthodox Christianity, which is essentially relational and is based on a clear, direct revelation from a personal God and on his people and the historical death and resurrection of God’s Son, Jesus Christ.
 We do not need to delve into esoteric realms to find the truth; truth is readily found in God’s word, and was declared by the Messiah, Jesus Christ (John 14:6).
 Nor do we earn redemption by works, but rather redemption is offered through the atonement of Christ.
 When one trusts Christ, one knows God, and is adopted by Him as a child (Galatians 4.5; Ephesians 1.5).

 In Kabbalah, The Shekinah is sometimes called Eden, and the Torah is the Garden where God hid the light.
 By becoming vessels of light, we can regain Eden.
 In contrast, the Bible teaches that it is God who will redeem all creation, making it a “new heaven” and a “new earth” (Isaiah 66.22; 2 Peter 3.13).
 This redemption began with Christ’s death on the cross, and was the greatest tikkun of all.
-His work provided healing, that is, redemption, for all who trust Christ and ultimately for the whole physical creation (Romans 8:21-23) and complete redemption of our bodies (1 Cor.
+His work provided healing, that is, redemption, for all who trust Christ and ultimately for the whole physical creation (Romans 8:21-23), as well as complete redemption of our bodies (1 Cor.
 15.12ff) and of physical creation is in the future after Christ’s return.

 In trusting Christ, we are reconciled with our Creator, delivered from His wrath on sin, and gain a relationship with God, who loves us (John 3:16; Romans 5:9; 2 Corinthians 5:17-19).
 Light versus darkness is a theme in both the Kabbalah and the Bible.
 The true light, however, is not in the Tree of Life, but in Christ, who proclaimed, “I am the Light of the world” (John 8.12).